awvwgk/stdlib_string/doc/specs/stdlib_string_type.md

 Write the character sequence hold by the string to a connected formatted unit.

+The current implementation is limited to list directed output and `dt` formatted output.
+Requesting namelist output will raise an error.

 #### Syntax

 `write(unit, fmt, iostat=iostat, iomsg=iomsg) string`